matiasemily/matiasemily/README.md

   <img src="img/pc.png" width="300px" align="right">
   <ul>
     <li>Hi 👋 I'm Emily, originally from Brasília, Brazil.
 With a background in Social Sciences and Design, I transitioned into full-stack web development and am now pursuing a career in DevOps.
 To deepen my focus on cloud computing and infrastructure automation, I earned certifications in Azure (AZ-900) and AWS (CLF-C02).</li>
-    <li>Since January 2023, I have been working as a freelance web developer in collaboration with a marketing company, <a href="https://www.linkedin.com/company/colativo/">Colativo</a>.
-My repositories are usually private to protect clients' data.</li>
+    <li>Since January 2023, I have been working as a web developer, and in March 2025, I joined the <a href="https://prosa.eco.br/">Prosa</a> team as a full-time web developer, collaborating on the HarpiaSoft system.
+Our repository is private to protect data and comply with security standards.</li>
-    <li>I'm a self-taught learner, mostly through bootcamps, free webcourses and online documentation – open source is my passion and my foundation.</li>
+    <li>Initially I was an independent self-taught learner, mostly through bootcamps, free web courses, and online documentation.
+Now I'm also pursuing a degree in Information Systems at IESB, expected to graduate in July 2027.
+Still, open source is and will always be my passion and my foundation.</li>
     <li>Feel free to contact me, or explore some of my deployed works below as well!</li>
   </ul>
 </p><br><br>